logiqai/docs/logiq-server-configuration/groupings.md

           value: Web
 ```

-The LOGIQ platform provides the below built-in groupings that are common.
+The Apica Ascent platform provides the below built-in groupings that are common.
 Additional groupings can be defined by the user when setting up the configuration file.

 ```text
  groupings: